aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 and rasterised to match inputs.
 Then orchards, allotment gardens and shrubs-low forest stands from the [Landscape classification](#Ch05.03) are selected (values between 400 and 500 or equal to 620 are reclassified to value 1, others as 0).
 The first layer is then covered over the second.
-Once covered, the layer is aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
+The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean to determine the cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r